carbon-language/carbon-lang/libcxx/docs/TestingLibcxx.rst

 - All tests are run in a temporary directory that is unique to that test and cleaned up after the test is done.
-- When a test needs data files as inputs, these data files can be saved in the repository (when reasonable) and referrenced by the test as ``// FILE_DEPENDENCIES: <path-to-dependencies>``.
+- When a test needs data files as inputs, these data files can be saved in the repository (when reasonable) and referenced by the test as ``// FILE_DEPENDENCIES: <path-to-dependencies>``.
 Copies of these files or directories will be made available to the test in the temporary directory where it is run.